ahalxq/vaeprs/README.md

-# vaeprs
+# VAE-PRS
-Variational Encoder-based Regression Model for Polygenic Trait Prediction
+A Variational Encoder-based Regression Model for Polygenic Trait Prediction